 Imaging of the brain Brain The part of central nervous system that is contained within the skull (cranium).
 Arising from the neural tube, the embryonic brain is comprised of three major parts including prosencephalon (the forebrain); mesencephalon (the midbrain); and rhombencephalon (the hindbrain).
 The developed brain consists of cerebrum; cerebellum; and other structures in the brain stem.
 Nervous System: Anatomy, Structure, and Classification is most commonly used for evaluating trauma, stroke, and benign Benign Fibroadenoma or malignant tumors.
 Before the advent of CT and MRI, X-ray X-ray Penetrating electromagnetic radiation emitted when the inner orbital electrons of an atom are excited and release radiant energy.
 X-ray wavelengths range from 1 pm to 10 nm.
 Hard x-rays are the higher energy, shorter wavelength x-rays.
 Soft x-rays or grenz rays are less energetic and longer in wavelength.
 The short wavelength end of the x-ray spectrum overlaps the gamma rays wavelength range.
 The distinction between gamma rays and x-rays is based on their radiation source.
 Pulmonary Function Tests scanning was widely used to study the skull Skull The skull (cranium) is the skeletal structure of the head supporting the face and forming a protective cavity for the brain.
 The skull consists of 22 bones divided into the viscerocranium (facial skeleton) and the neurocranium.
 Skull: Anatomy and spinal bones.
 Today, CT and MRI, especially the latter, are the preferred imaging methods for the study of the cranial vault Cranial Vault Increased Intracranial Pressure (ICP) and its contents.
-In conditions where emergent management is decided on the basis of presentation Presentation The position or orientation of the fetus at near term or during obstetric labor, determined by its relation to the spine of the mother and the birth canal.
-The normal position is a vertical, cephalic presentation with the fetal vertex flexed on the neck.
-Normal and Abnormal Labor and imaging, CT has the advantage of rapid scan time and wider availability.
-CT also has good sensitivity Sensitivity Binary classification measures to assess test results.
+In conditions where emergent management is decided on the basis of presentation and imaging, CT has the advantage of rapid scan time and wider availability.
+CT also has good sensitivity and specificity Sensitivity and Specificity Binary classification measures to assess test results.
 Sensitivity or recall rate is the proportion of true positives.
-Blotting Techniques and specificity Specificity Specificity is the probability of correctly determining the absence of a condition.
-Immunoassays and relatively lower cost.
+Specificity is the probability of correctly determining the absence of a condition.
+Epidemiological Values of Diagnostic Tests and relatively lower cost.
 MRI though, provides better parenchymal characterization especially in cases where initial findings are negative on CT (such as in acute ischemia Ischemia A hypoperfusion of the blood through an organ or tissue caused by a pathologic constriction or obstruction of its blood vessels, or an absence of blood circulation.
 Ischemic Cell Damage).

 |Tissue||T1-weighted images||T2-weighted images|